Skip to main content

 How much sick leave am I entitled to?

-Under BCEA Section 22, employees working a 5-day week are entitled to 30 days sick leave per 36-month cycle.
+Under BCEA Section 22, employees working a 5-day week are entitled to 30 days sick leave per 36-month cycle, or 36 days for a 6-day week.
 In the first 6 months of employment, sick leave is limited to 1 day for every 26 days worked.
 Your employer may require a medical certificate for absences of 2 or more consecutive days, or on more than 2 occasions in any 8-week period.

 Can my employer refuse annual leave in South Africa?